Security clearance lawyer John Griffith explains Guideline G of the Adjudicative Guidelines for obtaining government security clearance.

 The applicant had refused a chemical test in 2005 and been convicted of DUI in 2009.
 He attended counseling from September 2009 to January 2010.
 Since then, the applicant had experienced no other alcohol-related issues, and he had gone on to complete a master’s degree, according to information available on the Department of Defense website.

-In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four plus years.
+In her ruling, Administrative Judge Elizabeth Matchinski stated: “There is credible evidence of Applicant’s rehabilitation over the last four-plus years.
 In addition to the maturation that comes with aging, he has had alcohol counseling.
-Applicant has demonstrated professionalism and diligence in his work for a defense contractor, while also pursuing a graduate degree.
+The applicant has demonstrated professionalism and diligence in his work for a defense contractor, while also pursuing a graduate degree.
 He owns his home and is now happily married to a supportive spouse.”